哲学から人工知能への大いなる異議:AIウォーズの歴史と遺産(第2版)<br>Great Philosophical Objections to Artificial Intelligence : The History and Legacy of the AI Wars (2ND)

 5. The Strange Case of the Missing Meaning: Can Computers Think About Things?

-The Fourth War: The Frame Problem: Rationality and Creativity
+The Fourth War: Rationality, Relevance, and Creativity

-6. What is Relevant to What?: The Frame Problem
+6. What is Relevant to What?
+The Frame Problem

 Introduction